Lightweight. A perfect fit for Android devices

 How secure are Astrill VPN’s encryption protocols?

 Astrill offers the usual array of VPN protocols; OpenVPN, PPTP, SSTP, L2TP/IPSec, IKEv2/IPSec, and as always we recommend OpenVPN as the most secure option available.
-Being an open source protocol, it is always evolving to fix leaks, errors, glitches and potential vulnerabilities.
+Being an open-source protocol, it is always evolving to fix leaks, errors, glitches and potential vulnerabilities.

 StealthVPN is the more heavyweight of both protocols, compatible with UDP and TCP ports, and sporting packet obscuring capabilities.
 StealthVPN is similar to OpenVPN in terms of feel and functionality — encrypted with AES 256; bit and authenticated with SSL/TLS certificates.
-StealthVPN provides double-layered encryption for all your internet needs, obscuring packets from even the deepest scans.
+StealthVPN provides double-layered encryption for all your internet needs, obscuring packets from even the deepest scars.

 Astrill VPN’s websites claim not to keep any data logs, meaning they couldn’t even reveal information on users even if they wanted.